 At the beginning of their sports career, baseball players chose the “A” sign for the logo, which, as today, conveys part of the name – “Athletics.”
 Then, in 1920, an elephant’s image appeared – a simple outline, as if drawn by a child.
 Gradually, its outlines changed, improved, and acquired realistic features.
 As a result, by 1954, the animal began to equilibrate on the ball and hold a baseball bat in its trunk.
 This image highlighted the high skill of the team.

 The elephant image was used until 1967 and replaced by the variation with the letter “A.” The designers combined it with a ball and added it through the apostrophe “s.”
 The transformation of color and detail continued until 1993 when the circle became a classic rondel.

-The lettering in the Oakland Athletics emblem is as close as possible to the chopped Gill Sans Bold Condensed headset.
+The lettering in the Oakland Athletics emblem is as close as possible to the chopped Gill Sans Bold Condensed font.
 They are smooth, elongated sans serif letters.
 The center “A” is in a custom font designed specifically for the club.
 It is made in Old English style and has curves.